Dynamics-Based Algorithm-Level Privacy Preservation for Push-Sum Average Consensus: Privacy Analysis

 Therefore, the initial value $x_{i}^{0}$ of agent $i$ is preserved against agents $\mathcal{H}$ if agent $i$ has at least one legitimate neighbor $l\in \mathcal{V}\setminus \mathcal{H}$. \end{proof} \end{theorem}

-\begin{remark} According to \eqref{Eq:19e} and \eqref{Eq:20e}, one knows that that the privacy of the proposed algorithm does not have any requirement for the weights $\tilde{C}_{ii}^{1}\left( 0 \right)$ and $\tilde{C}_{ll}^{1}\left( 0 \right)$, while the existing dynamic-based privacy-preserving algorithms \cite{Gao2018}, \cite{Gao2023} cannot achieve privacy protection in such a loose setting due to the constraint of the sum $1$ condition.
-Therefore, the proposed algorithm has stronger generalization capability. \end{remark}
+\begin{remark} By \eqref{Eq:19e} and \eqref{Eq:20e}, one knows that the privacy of Algorithm 2 does not have any requirement for the weights $\tilde{C}_{ii}^{1}( 0 )$ and $\tilde{C}_{ll}^{1}( 0 )$.
+The reason for this is that each agent $i$ in Algorithm 2 does not use such weights in the iterations $k=0,1,\cdots,K$.
+One benefit of this operation is that it allows the mixing weights of the transmitted information to be used in the iterations $k=0,1,\cdots,K$ without requiring the satisfaction of the sum-one condition, which in turn provides better flexibility in the setting of mixing weights. \end{remark}